 A patient encounter is defined as a combination of the following, a substantial percentage of which should involve direct, hands-on contact.
-A patient encounter refers to each encounter: initial or follow up.
+A patient encounter refers to each encounter: initial or follows up.
 Schools are encouraged to provide the opportunity for long-term follow up by which students can experience outcomes.

 a) Experience history and/or outcomes of patients in order to build an internal database of clinical knowledge and experience.
 This internal database can be built by a variety of experiences whether it is observation, internship, externship, small group work or apprenticeship (working under and alongside the practitioner in a graduated responsibility model).

 b) Carry out procedures such as history taking; prakṛti and vikṛti assessment; pulse, tongue and nail diagnosis; as well as other appropriate methods in order to gain assessment fluency.
-This cannot be accomplished by passive observation, but can be attained in a variety of settings including intern, small group work or apprenticeship (working under and alongside the practitioner in a graduated responsibility model).
+This cannot be accomplished by passive observation but can be attained in a variety of settings including intern, small group work or apprenticeship (working under and alongside the practitioner in a graduated responsibility model).

-c) Carry out clinical application of Ayurveda as per category designation. *Refer to the Scope of Practice for the Ayurvedic Profession, Ayurvedic Health Counselor: Educational Outline for Competency, Ayurvedic Practitioner: Educational Outline for Competency and Ayurvedic Doctor: Educational Outline for Competency documents for specific details.
+c) Carry out the clinical application of Ayurveda as per category designation. *Refer to the Scope of Practice for the Ayurvedic Profession, Ayurvedic Health Counselor: Educational Outline for Competency, Ayurvedic Practitioner: Educational Outline for Competency and Ayurvedic Doctor: Educational Outline for Competency documents for specific details.

 Three Settings for Patient Encounters